-The first tip – alluded to in the ‘drowned rat’ look that I’m sporting here – is to try and pick a day when it doesn’t pour with rain.
+As far as fabric shopping at Walthamstow goes, I have some advice for fellow market adventurers!
+The first tip is all about the weather.
+As much as possible, try to plan your trip for a reasonably good weather day (or at least one where it isn’t pouring with rain).
+We did not.
 Although there are a large number of shops lining both sides of the market, all stalls are open-air.
-We got totally drenched moving from stall-to-stall.
-It was completely worth it – but, if you have some flexibility in planning a fabric shopping trip, try to pick a day without rain.
+We got totally drenched moving from stall to stall.
+It was completely worth it – but, if you have some flexibility in planning a fabric shopping trip, try to account for the fact that Walthamstow isn’t an all-weather friendly market.
 Otherwise, make sure to take some waterproof bags for all of that fabric!

 The market itself is so well laid out.
 Most of the stalls are fabric sellers, so it isn’t hard to know where you’re going.
 Just be sure to keep an eye on the shops on both sides of the street.
 There are some amazing (and cheap) fabric stores, with plenty of selection.
 One of the great things about the fabrics on offer is that there are a huge number of choices from all over the world.
 Lots of Indian and African inspired fabrics – making this a perfect destination if you want a to try something a little bolder than run-of-the-mill cottons and patterning.